In an era dominated by Spanish maestros one man has often been overlooked.

-The 29-year-old is Valencia’s top scorer this season and last weekend made it six for the campaign after he beat Marc-André ter Stegen from the spot to secure an invaluable point away at Barcelona.
+He’s Valencia’s top scorer this season and last week made it nine for the campaign after he beat Jan Oblak from the spot in their narrow defeat to Atletico Madrid.

-The Spaniard toasted his 300th La Liga game in style with an almost faultless performance in which he misplaced just two passes at the home of the champions.
+Back in February, the Spaniard toasted his 300th La Liga game in style with an almost faultless performance against Barcelona – in which he misplaced just two passes at the home of the champions.

 A week prior to the snatch and grab at the Nou Camp, Parejo had led by example as Valencia ran out 3-0 winners over Villarreal.